Learn - Troubleshooting

 “Rate limit exceeded” when I try to invite someone

-You hit the per-budget invitation cap: 10 invitations per budget per hour, including invites you later cancel.
-The cap is keyed on the budget, not on you, so it stops a paste-the-wrong-list mistake from spamming twenty inboxes; it is far higher than any normal household or team would hit.
+You hit the invitation cap: 10 invitations per budget per hour, counting the ones you sent in the last 60 minutes.
+It stops a paste-the-wrong-list mistake from spamming twenty inboxes and is far higher than any normal household would hit.

 Wait the hour out, then resume inviting.
+Canceling an invitation removes it from the count.
 The cap does not apply to permission changes, revocations, or accepting invites; only to new invitations.

 Promote to Owner was rejected

 Promoting a collaborator to Owner only succeeds if that person also has a Premium subscription.
-The frontend lets the picker change optimistically, then the server rejects the promotion if the target is not on Premium and the dropdown reverts.
-A toast explains what happened.
+After you confirm the Promote to Owner dialog, the picker changes optimistically, then the server rejects the promotion if the target is not on Premium and the dropdown reverts.
+A toast explains what happened: Only users with a premium subscription can be made budget owners.
+The user must upgrade to premium first.

 The reason: an owner without Premium would lose ownership privileges as soon as their non-existent subscription ended.
 There is no “promotion request” that waits for them to upgrade; either they are Premium when you promote, or you ask them to upgrade first.